 Be advised that plants do take up a considerable

 amount of room on the vehicle, so may have a large

 impact on the price.
 This depends on the quantity

 that you would like to take.
 Also the plants in the

 pots will not be insured against any damage caused

 during the removal, although the pots will be covered.

 When and how can I pay for my removal?

 We ask for a deposit of 30% upon acceptance of the removal, this can be made by card, cheque, BACS or cash.
-The balance of the payment is due upon completion of the loading on the removal day and will need to be settled before the delivery is carried out.
-If you wish to settle the account by cheque, we ask you to pay 6 working days before the move.
-Cleared funds are accepted anytime up to the day of removal, i.e. Cash, bankers draft or card.
+The balance of the payment is due 1 working day before the vacation of your property.
+We are able to take debit cards over the phone or you may prefer to perform a bank transfer.
+If you wish to settle the account by cheque, we ask you to pay 7 days before the move.
 It is policy that no monies are to be given to the removal crew.